 To date, this project has four major empirical components:

 Our goal for data collection is to compare scholarship and pedagogy to see whether or not scholars teach the same paradigms, methods, issue areas and regions that they employ and examine in their own research.
-We use these data to ask similar questions about the impact (or lack of impact) on the thinking of practitioners.
+We use these data to ask similar questions about the impact (or lack of impact) on the thinking of practitioners, and how IR experts can better communicate knowledge via the media to inform policymaking.